MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/introduction-oracle-landing-zone.md

 **Private endpoints** are in a virtual network and have a private IP address within the address space of that virtual network.

-It is recommended to leverage [private endpoints](https://learn.microsoft.com/azure/private-link/private-endpoint-overview) where appropriate to route traffic from database server to Azure Files via [private link](https://learn.microsoft.com/azure/private-link/private-link-overview).
+It's recommended to apply [private endpoints](https://learn.microsoft.com/azure/private-link/private-endpoint-overview) where appropriate to route traffic from database server to Azure Files via [private link](https://learn.microsoft.com/azure/private-link/private-link-overview).

 ## Landscape consolidation